Adriano Espaillat: 2020–24

-In January 2023, Espaillat introduced a resolution (H.Res.28) condemning the Supreme Court's decision to overturn Roe v.
+In January 2023, Espaillat introduced a resolution (H.Res.28) condemning the U.S. Supreme Court's decision to overturn Roe v.
 Wade and Planned Parenthood v.
-Casey as well as committing to advancing reproductive justice and judicial reform.
+Casey, as well as committing to advancing reproductive justice and judicial reform.
 On February 1, 2023, Espaillat was named Ranking Member of the Legislative Branch Subcommittee of the House Appropriations Committee.
 The same month, Espaillat introduced a bill (H.R 1124) which would abolish the death penalty under Federal law.